gsimon75/nearest_words/README.md

 The classic [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is used as first approach, but if needed, any other metric can be used.

-`LDist.java` is a more-or-less straightforward implementation of the full-matrix solution, with some extra quirks to deal with diacritic marks.
+`Helper.java` is a more-or-less straightforward implementation of the full-matrix solution, with some extra quirks to deal with diacritic marks.